John F. Kennedy assassination conspiracy theories: Witness deaths

-In the 1970s, a state hospital physician, Dr. Victor Weiss, told a House Select Committee on Assassinations investigator that on November 25 – three days after the assassination – one of his fellow physicians told him that Cheramie had "stated before the assassination that President Kennedy was going to be killed".
-Dr. Weiss further reported that Cheramie told him after the assassination that she had worked for Jack Ruby and that her knowledge of the assassination originated from "word in the underworld".
-Cheramie was found dead close to a highway near Big Sandy, Texas on September 4, 1965; she had been run over by a car.
+In the 1970s, state hospital physician Victor Weiss told a House Select Committee on Assassinations investigator that on November 25 – three days after the assassination – one of his fellow physicians told him that Cheramie had "stated before the assassination that President Kennedy was going to be killed".
+Weiss further reported that Cheramie told him after the assassination that she had worked for Ruby and that her knowledge of the assassination originated from "word in the underworld".
+Cheramie was found dead close to a highway near Big Sandy, Texas, on September 4, 1965; she had been run over by a car.

 Concerning the Tippit shooting, the Warren Commission named 12 witnesses to the shooting and its aftermath.
 One of these witnesses, Warren Reynolds, was shot in the head 2 months after the Tippit shooting, but survived.
 Another witness, Domingo Benavides, who was close to the shooting and saw Tippit fall after being shot, lost his brother 15 months after the Tippit shooting; Benavides' brother was shot in the head in a bar and died.

 The House Select Committee on Assassinations investigated the allegation "that a statistically improbable number of individuals with some direct or peripheral association with the Kennedy assassination died as a result of that assassination, thereby raising the specter of conspiracy".
 The committee's chief of research testified: "Our final conclusion on the issue is that the available evidence does not establish anything about the nature of these deaths which would indicate that the deaths were in some manner, either direct or peripheral, caused by the assassination of President Kennedy or by any aspect of the subsequent investigation."

 Author Gerald Posner said that Marrs's list was taken from the group of about 10,000 people connected even in the most tenuous way to the assassination, including people identified in the official investigations, as well as the research of conspiracy theorists.
 Posner also said that it would be surprising if a hundred people out of ten thousand did not die in "unnatural ways".
-He noted that over half of the people on Marrs's list did not die mysteriously, but of natural causes, such as Secret Service agent Roy Kellerman, who died of heart failure at age 69 in 1984, long after the Kennedy assassination, but is on Marrs's list as someone whose cause of death is "unknown".
-Posner also pointed out that many prominent witnesses and conspiracy researchers continue to live long lives.
+He observed that over half of the people on Marrs's list did not die mysteriously but of natural causes, such as Secret Service agent Roy Kellerman, who died of heart failure at age 69 in 1984, long after the Kennedy assassination, but is on Marrs's list as someone whose cause of death is "unknown".
+Posner also cited the fact many prominent witnesses and conspiracy researchers continue to live long lives.